avacio/bucket_list_304/README.md

 ## DEV NOTES
 TODO:
 - index.php
-    - the home page, needs to be updated with "featured", "recommended" section
+    - "recommended" section, for logged in users? or just put in the user page?
 - admin.php
 - user.php
-- event.php, activity.php, food.php
-- explore.php (not yet created)
-    - search through all bl types? or list them or display most popular
 - request.php (not yet created)
 - header.html
-    - "surprise me" query, "search" query only by name
+    - "search" query only by name
+    - fix "surprise me" query
+- click to view more details about particular item? need to make a php page for this?

 ICEBOX:
 - add picture links to bucketlist items